 16 (74) Barbarians were inventors not only of philosophy but also of almost of every technical skill.
 Egyptians were the first to introduce astrology among men, and similarly with Chaldeans.
 The Egyptians first showed how to burn lamps, divided the year into twelve months, prohibited intercourse with women in temples, and proscribed entry into the temples after contact with a woman without purification.
 They were also the inventors of land-measurement (geōmetria).
 There are some who say that the Carians invented prediction based on the stars.
 The Phrygians were the first who paid attention to the flight of birds.
 And the Tuscans, neighbours of Italy, paid special attention to sacrifice.
 The Isaurians and the Arabians invented augury, as the Telmessians divination by dreams.
 The Tyrrhenians [sometimes identified with Etruscans] invented the trumpet and the Phrygians the flute.
 For Olympos and Marsyas were Phrygians.

 (75) As Ephoros says, Kadmos was a Phoenician who invented letters among the Greeks, and this is why Herodotos [5.58] writes that they were called “Phoenician letters.”
 They say that the Phoenicians and the Syrians first invented letters.
 Apis, an indigenous Egyptian, invented medicine before Io came into Egypt.
 But afterwards they say that Asklepios improved the technical skill.
 Atlas the Libyan was the first who built a ship and navigated the sea.
 Kelmis and Damnaneus, Dactyls of Ida, first discovered iron in Cyprus.
 Another Idaean discovered the tempering of brass, according to Hesiod, a Scythian.
 The Thracians first invented what is called an harpē (a curved blade), and they were the first to use shields on horseback.
 Similarly also the Illyrians invented the round shield called the parma.
 Besides, they say that the Tuscans invented sculpting with clay, and that Itanus (who was a Samnite) first fashioned the oblong shield.
 Kadmos the Phoenician invented stone-cutting and discovered the gold mines on the Pangaean mountain.
 Further, another people, the Cappadocians, first invented the stringed instrument called the nabla, and the Assyrians did the same with the two-stringed instrument (dichord).
 The Carthaginians were the first that constructed a vessel with four banks of oars (quadrireme), and this was built by Bosporos, who was indigenous.
 (76) Medea, the daughter of Aietas, a Colchian [modern Georgia], first invented the dyeing of hair.
-Besides, the Noropians (they are a Paionian tribe, and are now called Noricum [modern Austria and Slovenia]) worked copper, and were the first that purified iron.
+Besides, the Noropians (they are a Paionian descent group, and are now called Noricum [modern Austria and Slovenia]) worked copper, and were the first that purified iron.
 Amykos the king of the Bebrykians was the first inventor of boxing-gloves.

 In music, Olympos the Mysian practised the Lydian harmony.
 The people called Troglodytes invented the sambuca, a musical instrument.
 It is said that the crooked pipe was invented by Satyros the Phrygian; likewise also diatonic harmony was invented by Hyagnis, a Phrygian too.
 Notes were invented by Olympos, a Phrygian; as also the Phrygian harmony, the half-Phrygian scale, and the half-Lydian scale, by Marsyas, who belonged to the same region as those mentioned above.
 The Doric scale was invented by Thamyris the Thracian.